leaningtech/labs/src/content/docs/cheerpx/00-guides/01-quickstart.md

 Cross-Origin-Opener-Policy: same-origin
 ```

+During development, you don't need to set these headers if you're using `localhost` as the origin.
+However, you'll need to set them and make sure you serve over HTTPS when you deploy.

 <!-- TODO: link to a guide on how to set headers in various environments -->

 ## 4. Attach a console